Gain a deeper understanding of Cats

 Breeding Cats

 There are more breeds of cats than what most cat owners realise.
-Each breed has it's own peculiarities; not only in how they look, but also in how they behave and how they need to be managed.
+Each breed has it's own unique characteristics including how they look, how they behave and how they need to be managed.
 Some cat breeds are easier to care for than others.

 In many jurisdictions, cat breeders may not need a qualification, but they should have excellent knowledge of the breed of cat and their best interests in mind at all times.
 The queen must have the proper care throughout pregnancy and post pregnancy.
 A clean, appropriate environment must be provided with the correct nutrition available.